fjp9/Calculator_Midterm/readme.md

     ```

 ## Usage
-Under development.
-Not supported in this version.
+In the project directory use the command `python main.py` to enter the program.
+Then enter one of the listed commands below.

 ## Features
+This project uses a plugin architecture.
+The following are the current list of command plugins.
-- Add: Adds two numbers
+- add: Adds two numbers
-- Subtract: Subtracts two numbers
+- subtract: Subtracts two numbers
-- Divide: Divides two numbers
+- divide: Divides two numbers
-- Multiply: Multiplies two numbers
+- multiply: Multiplies two numbers
+- menu: Lists loaded plugins
+- exit: Exits the program